-Today we drive to Maun, passing through the arid Kalahari and rural Botswana.
+Today we drive to Maun, passing through the arid Kalahari and the rural landscapes of northern Botswana.

 Maun is well known as the gateway to the Okavango Delta, the world’s largest inland delta.
 The Okavango River has no outlet to the sea, emptying into the sands of the Kalahari Desert and irrigating some 15,000 km² of Botswana.
 The source of the beautiful Okavango Delta is found in the western highlands of Angola from where it flows through Namibia, before fanning out over the plains of Botswana.
 This labyrinth of waterways and lagoons flowing between secluded islands and floodplains boasts one of the highest concentrations of wildlife in Africa